hoishing/raycast-scripts/README.md

 Scripts for [Raycast], for automation of my daily tasks.
 Raycast support python, bash and apple scripts.

-I wrote a [blog post] explain the logic of the webp converting in bash script.
+I wrote a [blog post] explain the logic of the webp converting in bash + apple script.

 Here are some notable scripts: